kharkawy/cristinaionas/README.md

 1. Run `npm install`

 ## Development
-Run `./craft serve` and click the link printed in the console Make sure to run `npm run styles` to have the SCSS files automatically compiled.
+Run `./craft serve` and click the link printed in the console.
+Make sure to run `npm run styles` to have the SCSS files automatically compiled.